chrismcginlay/eduduck/INSTALL.md

 6. Install required packages

-  $ sudo pip install django-registration pytz django-haystack pyelasticsearch
+  $ sudo pip install django-registration pytz django-haystack pyelasticsearch mysql-connector-python

 7. Next, time to get the Eduduck code and pop it onto your homedir someplace.
 I keep mine under a directory titled coding, but, hey, fry your own bacon dude.